- 28Shares

 Color-Blocked Infinity Scarf – Video Tutorial

-This tutorial demonstrates how to crochet the infinity scarf, but also describes modifications to make a traditional scarf with fringe.
+This tutorial demonstrates how to make the easy crochet infinity scarf, but also describes modifications to make a traditional scarf with fringe.

 Pattern Notes